serversideup/docker-php/README.md

 * **🐥 [Twitter](https://twitter.com/serversideup)** - you can also follow [Dan](https://twitter.com/danpastori) and [Jay](https://twitter.com/jaydrogers)
 * **❤️ [Sponsor Us](https://github.com/sponsors/serversideup)** - please consider sponsoring us so we can create more helpful resources

+### Our products
+We're a 100% fully independent & bootstrapped team who love building open source products.
+If you enjoy the quality of this product, be sure to check out our other projects.

 ### Our Sponsors
 All of our software is free an open to the world.
 None of this can be brought to you without the financial backing of our sponsors.